Introduction to Ansible add_host

 What is Ansible add_host?

-To work with Ansible add_host module, you must be aware of all of its acceptable parameters and their default values, as this becomes more important for a module usage point of view as you can’t define all the parameters which have default values, but such default values get realized to your environment because of the module’s default behavior.
+To work with Ansible add_host module, you must be aware of all of its acceptable parameters and their default values, as this becomes more important from a module usage point of view as you can’t define all the parameters which have default values, but such default values get realized to your environment because of the module’s default behavior.

-- name: This is the name or IP address of the host which needs to be added to in-memory inventory.
+- name: This is the name or IP address of the host which needs to be added to the in-memory inventory.
 This can include a port number and a colon.
 For this parameter, usable aliases can be hostname and host.

 - This module can work on Microsoft Windows target machines.